servian/amazon-redshift-checklist/README.md

 # Amazon Redshift Checklist

-The Amazon Redshift Checklist is an exhaustive list of all elements you need to have / to test before launching your Redshift cluster into production.
+The Amazon Redshift Checklist aims to be an exhaustive list of all elements you need to have / to test before launching your Redshift cluster into production.

 [How to use](#how-to-use) • [Contributing](#contributing)